 Temperature and Humidity

-Gloriosa lily grows in elevations up to 2,000 feet, where the daytime temperature is moderate, around 70 degrees, and nights are cool, around 60 degrees Fahrenheit.
+In its native environment, gloriosa lily grows at elevations up to 2,000 feet, where the daytime temperature is moderate, around 70 degrees Fahrenheit, and nights are cool, around 60 degrees Fahrenheit.
 As a garden plant, it will do best in similar circumstances.
 Gloriosa lily does not do well in hot, arid climates.
 In high humidity, on the other hand, gloriosa lily is in its element—think of the monsoon seasons common to its native habitat.

 Propagating Gloriosa Lily